bigtoga/Examples/Cloud - Azure/DP-300/Pricing Tiers.md

 ### Elastic Pool
 - You have a set of databases
 - You want to reserve DTUs or vCores for distribution across those databases
+- Ideally this is an *economic choice* to save money over using "a lot of different Single Database deployments"

 ### Deciding / Moving Between Each